ibm-cloud-docs/vpc/supported-features.md

  * Create a virtual private cloud
  * Create subnets and bring your own IP range
  * Get internet access to subnets by creating a public gateway (PGW), one per zone
- * Create and manage virtual server instances based on CentOS 7, Debian 9, and Ubuntu (16.04 and 18.04) images.
+ * Create and manage virtual server instances based on the following stock images: CentOS 7, Debian 9, Ubuntu (16.04 and 18.04), and Windows (2012, 2012 R2, and 2016).
 All images are cloud-init enabled.
  * Create and manage virtual server instances based on custom images.
  * Reserve a floating IP address and associate it with an instance.
  * Create and assign security groups to your instances